Stoffel-Labs/stoffel-python-sdk/README.md

 - ✅ Clean API design with proper separation of concerns
 - ✅ StoffelProgram for compilation and VM operations (skeleton ready for StoffelLang integration)
-- ✅ StoffelMPCClient for network communication (skeleton ready for MPC network integration)
+- ✅ StoffelClient for network communication (skeleton ready for MPC network integration)
 - ✅ StoffelVM FFI bindings (ready for integration with libstoffel_vm.so)
 - 🚧 MPC network integration (awaiting actual MPC service infrastructure)
 - 🚧 StoffelLang compiler integration